 The coronavirus pandemic has destroyed the finances of many individuals and families.
 Unexpected layoffs have led to delinquent car payments and mortgages.
 We can help.
 The bankruptcy courts are still operating.
 The bankruptcy law can be used to protect your assets, stop foreclosures and prevent repossessions.
 Hearings are being conducted by phone.
-We continue to file cases and can meet with you by phone, zoom, and email to get your case ready for filing and obtain the protection of the Bankruptcy Court.
+We continue to file cases and can meet with you in-person, by phone and email to get your case ready for filing and obtain the protection of the Bankruptcy Court.
 Just give us a call or contact us online to have your questions answered and get started.

 Belleville Chapter 7 and 13 Bankruptcy Attorney

 Our bankruptcy attorneys focus specifically on this area of law and can help give practical advice on topics such as:

 - Chapter 7: Talk to our talented bankruptcy attorneys to find out if you qualify for a Chapter 7 bankruptcy to discharge all or most of your unsecured debt.

 - Chapter 13: Sometimes a Chapter 13 is a better option for our clients.
 Discover if this alternative of a reorganization and debt repayment plan is right for you.

 - Foreclosures: Facing the prospect of a foreclosure is an overwhelming experience for anyone.
 Learn about your options and how you can keep your house through bankruptcy.